-With 2,945 active1 suppliers in our global supply chain, ensuring a responsible approach and management of this network to mitigate negative impacts is a material topic for Green Resources GRAS is committed to maintaining a mutually beneficial relationship based on productivity and responsibility with our suppliers and customers.
-This means that we expect our partners to subscribe to the same standards and principles we subscribe to ourselves.
-This means that customers, contractors and suppliers, in particular those we have long term relationships with adhere to GRAS' safety, business ethics, and quality principles.
+With 1,085 active1 suppliers in our global supply chain, ensuring a responsible approach and management of this network to mitigate negative impacts is a material topic for Green Resources.
+We are committed to maintaining a mutually beneficial relationship with our suppliers and customers based on productivity and responsibility.
+This means that we expect our customers, contractors and suppliers, in particular those we have long term relationships with, to adhere to the same safety, business ethics, and quality principles we subscribe to ourselves.

-Suppliers are expected to adhere to our Business Ethics and Principles Policy and Standard Terms and Conditions are included in each contract with Suppliers which covers the Supplier Code of Conduct and Supplier Declaration, including our standards for health and safety, human and labour rights, environment, FSC commitment, business integrity and corporate social responsibility, as well as being competent and trustworthy.
+Suppliers are expected to adhere to our Business Ethics and Principles Policy and Standard Terms and Conditions.
+These are included in each contract with suppliers, which also covers the Supplier Code of Conduct and Supplier Declaration, including our standards for health and safety, human and labour rights, environment, FSCTM commitment, business integrity and corporate social responsibility, as well as being competent and trustworthy.